TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-headnodehostresolution.md

 # <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> not all nodes are pointing to the same headnodehost

-The following nodes <!--$headnodehosts-->[headnodehosts]<!--/$headnodehosts--> within your HDInsight cluster is experiencing problems due to nodes not pointing to the same headnodehost.
+Nodes within your HDInsight cluster is/are experiencing problems due to nodes not pointing to the same headnodehost.

 ## **Recommended Steps**